Baystation12/Baystation12-Lore/Section 1.md

 #Welcome to the Milky Way, Circa 2560
 ___

-The year is 2560 CE (Common Era).
-With the help of massive arc ships, humanity had slowly spread out amongst the stars, and colonized our neighboring systems. *Warpgates* now connect Sol and the Colony Systems, making travel take mere months, rather than decades.
-The discovery of the seemingly supernatural material, *Phoron*, has helped push the bounds of science, and with the technology of *Terraforming* also available, on-ship FTL(Faster than Light) drives become a reality.
+The year is 2560 CE (Common Era), and with the help of massive arc ships, humanity has slowly spread out amongst the stars, and colonized our neighboring systems. *Warpgates* now connect Sol and the Colonies, making travel take mere months, rather than decades.
+The discovery of the seemingly supernatural material, *Phoron*, has also helped push the bounds of science, and with the usage of *Terraforming Machines* also available, on-ship FTL(Faster than Light) drives have become a reality.
+Colonization and expansion have never been like this before.
-Though we are not alone in this Galaxy.
-Other species- The Skrell, Unathi, Tajara, Dionaea, and Resomi, explore the stars as well.
+But, more importantly; we are not alone, as we once thought.
+Other species- The Skrell, Unathi, Tajara, Dionaea, and Resomi, explore the stars alongside us.
 Expanding the frontier even further- For Knowledge.
 For Profit.
 However, danger lurks just around the corner.
 Hostile aliens like the Vox, the mysterious and almost virtually unknown Kharmaani Ascent and other, unknown species who we have yet to discover.
-Various *subversive organizations* work on the frontiner, causing turmoil and havoc across the Outer Systems.
+Various *subversive organizations* work on the frontier, causing turmoil and havoc across the Outer Systems.
 Phoron, as beneficial as it is, is still unknown to us-  and its dangers even more so.
 Even space itself is a cruel, uncaring mistress that countless others have lost their lives in.
 This is the universe of today.

 ##The Frontier